ga-wdi-boston/sql/README.md

 Note well, `DROP TABLE` is unrecoverable if it executes successfully.

-## Follow-Along: CREATE TABLE
+## Demonstration: CREATE TABLE

 We'll create a table to hold people.
 By convention (the one we'll use throughout), tables are named with the pluralization of the name of the object whose data they hold.
 So, if each row is the data for a person, then the table is called people.
 By another convention, each table will have an `id` column that uniquely identifies each row.
 This unique `id` is the `PRIMARY KEY` of the table.
-We'll use the first line of `data/people.csv` for the rest of the column names.
+We'll use the first line of `data/books.csv` for the rest of the column names.

 What data-types should we use for each column?